By John Donovan

 There is a gallery at the end of some chapters which feature screenshots related to the content of the chapter.
 Some also contain news reports published about these events.

 Most of the information herein is taken from the published eBook: John Donovan, Shell’s nightmare.
+The website version here has been expanded and updated, thereby also serving as a nostalgic archive.

 It is a true account of extraordinary events involving one of the world’s largest and most unscrupulous companies: Royal Dutch Shell.